MikeHopcroft/route13/documentation/architecture.md

 Event loops typically consult a system shutdown variable, which allows them to break out of the loop, in the case of a time-bounded simulation.

 ## Environment
-The `Environment` maintains the current known state of the world and provides methods for predicting the outcomes of various physical processes.
+The `Environment` maintains the current known state of the world and provides methods, called `estimators`, for predicting the outcomes of various physical processes.

+### Physical State
-Known state includes physical state, such as the locations of carts, and logical state, such as our best knowledge of upcoming arrivals and shift changes.
+Known state includes physical state, such as the locations of carts; and logical state, such as our best knowledge of upcoming arrivals and shift changes.

-### Locations
-### Carts
+As `Route13` is concerned with transportation networks, its physical state consists of the locations of a fleet of carts.
+* `Location` - Every location in the environment is associated with a `LocationId`.
+Locations typically correspond to physical infrastructure like piers, loading docks, and gates.
+Locations also designate parking lots, fueling stations, and break rooms.
+* `Cart` - Transports items from one location to another.
+Could be a forklift or a baggage cart or a tractor trailer.
+Carts have unique `ids`, and fields specifying `capacity`, current `payload`, and last known `LocationId`.

+Note that `Route13` does not simulate staffing levels.
+If staffing simulation is desired, it can be implemented as a separate, upstream `Route13` simulator that acts as a `generator`.

-### Jobs
+### Logical State
+`Route13` models the assignment of `Jobs` to `Carts`.
+At any given time, the environment is aware of a set of `Jobs`, some of which will start in the future, and some which are in progress.
+The `Environment` receives notification of new `Jobs` from a `Generator`.

+The `Environment` supports two types of `Jobs`:
+* `TransferJob` - transfers a specified quantity of items from location `A` to location `B`, within a window of time, starting when the items are available at `A` and ending at the delivery deadline.
+* `OutOfServiceJob` - takes a cart out of service at a specified location during a window of time.
+Used to model crew breaks, refueling, repairs, and breakdowns.

 ### Estimators
+The `Environment` is configured with four functions that assist in modelling actions necessary to complete jobs.

+* `TransitTimeEstimator` - a function that estimates the time for a cart to move from location `A` to location `B` at a certain time of day.
+The `Graph` class provides a TransitTimeEstimator` based the [Floyd-Warshall](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm) shorted path algorithm.
+* `RouteNextStep` - a function that gives the next `LocationId` on the shortest path from location `A` to location `B`.
+The `Graph` class also provides this function.
+* `LoadTimeEstimator` - a function that estimates the time to load a certain quantity of items at a certain location and time of day.
+* `UnloadTimeEstimator` - a function that estimates the time to unload a certain quantity of items at a certain location and time of day.

 ## <a name="agent"></a> Agents